JakubNer/autokey-autohotkey-vim-nav/README.md

 * allow vim like navigation across the OS.
 * allow mouse scroll and navigation with keyboard (useful when using bad touchpads)
 * allow quick recall of applications by title (see [app_switch_by_name.ahk](app_switch_by_name.ahk))
-* allow quick binding of application windows to shortcut keys: quick window switching
+* allow quick binding of current ALT-TAB ordered windows to shortcut keys: quick window layout switching

 *vim.ahk* file to be loaded by Windows AutoHotKey.